| The Brechner ReportVolume 21, Number 10

 Raton, sued to stop enforcement of the law, saying it unconstitutionally inhibited a

 womans right to an abortion.
 He was representing clients from throughout the state.
+Judge Kroll said the law was vague, misleading and potentially

 dangerous because it could be read to pertain to medically necessary abortions.
 The judge